TheDevloper2023/LunarTTS-2/README.md

 # Pretrain model
 TBA
 There will be a release once I feel the architecture is stable and mature enough.

-If you want, go ahead and train your own, but this repo is constantly changing, and your model could be out of date.
+Feel free to train your own, but this repo is constantly changing, and your model could be out of date.

 # Updates
 5.5.2026 - Uploaded to GitHub